 If you’re like me you can’t get enough Sci Fi Stuff.
 Some of my favorite movie collections are Star Wars (affiliate link) and Star Trek (affiliate link).
 These just might be the thing you need to finish out your Christmas shopping list, even if it’s for yourself!

 An immediate shift from one extreme to another is not possible, a governing ethics shift must be done in steps.
-As a faction gains support other factions like the supported faction will appear, enabling an empire to take that next step toward the governing ethic it wants to use.
+As a faction gains support other factions similar to the supported faction will appear, enabling an empire to take that next step toward the governing ethic it wants to use.

 Not every ethic will be available immediately.
 As an empire moves toward the embraced faction’s ethics some factions will drop in support or disappear completely.
 Also, as your empire advances, more factions will appear.

 A faction can also be promoted or suppressed, which increases or decreases its attraction.
 A faction is suppressed at no cost, formerly it used to cost 1 influence per month.
 A faction can also be promoted in preparation for a change in an empire’s governing ethics, again at no cost, but originally it used to cost 2 influence per month.
 Supporting or suppressing a faction is, in effect, supporting the ethic the faction represents.
 Faction increases and decreases are determined by the faction’s attraction, -75% if the faction is suppressed and +100% if supported..